matdombrock/sonar/README.md

 ### General Configuration

 General config options are stored in the `config.txt` file.
-These options control the behavior of Sona.
+These options control the behavior of Sonar.
 Options which are not set here fall back to the default values.

 ```
 #